 For those of you who may be new to this podcast series, let me take just a moment to provide some background on the American Society of Military Comptrollers.
 The American Society of Military Comptrollers, or ASMC, is the non-profit educational and professional organization for individuals - military, civilian, corporate, or retired -- involved or interested in the field of defense financial management.
-ASMC promotes the education and training of its members and supports the development and advancement of the profession of defense financial management.
-The Society provides membership; education and professional development; and certification programs to keep members and the overall financial management community abreast of current issues and encourages the exchange of information, techniques, and approaches.
+ASMC promotes the education and training of its members and supports the development and advancement of the professional development; and certification programs to keep members and the overall financial management community abreast of current issues and encourages the exchange of information, techniques, and approaches.